-- seek to influence the choice of individual properties - discuss alternative options - acquire or enable others to acquire those properties to meet housing need.
+- Seek to influence the choice of individual properties; - Discuss alternative options; - Acquire or enable others to acquire those properties to meet housing need.

 In relation to disposals RPs should focus on the settlement policies in the Local Plans published by Forest Heath and St Edmundsbury Council (prior to the completion of the West Suffolk Local Plan) in conjunction with this Tenancy Strategy, to ensure that we are able to maintained balanced communities, this is especially important where the number of affordable properties in a particular community is limited.
-The councils would wish to work together with RPs to explore opportunities to maximise alternatives to disposal or potential joint redevelopments to meet both housing needs and RP development programmes.
+The Councils would wish to work together with RPs to explore opportunities to maximise alternatives to disposal or potential joint redevelopments to meet both housing needs and RP development programmes.

 We would request that RPs share details of monies gained from disposals that have taken place in West Suffolk.
 We understand the need for strategic decisions relating to affordable stock but consider transparency essential so that we can aid the RPs to recycle and retain monies within West Suffolk.
-(Insert number of properties disposed and their value post consultation)
+(Registered Providers have indicated that currently 45 affordable properties have been disposed in the past five years generating £7.3 million to help subsidise new development.)

-11. Mobility
+10. Mobility